 Each pillar includes several focus areas to provide further guidance and clarity.
 Which focus areas correspond to the work that you are doing?
 Think broadly.
 Does your work support more than one pillar?

-To explore in more detail how the concepts in the Natural Resource Stewardship and Science Framework inform NPS natural resource management, take the on-line courses Introduction to Implementing Science in National Parks and Natural Resource Decision Making in a Changing Environment.
+To explore in more detail how the concepts in the Natural Resource Stewardship and Science Framework inform NPS natural resource management, take the Exploring the Four Pillars learning activity, and on-line courses Introduction to Implementing Science in National Parks and Natural Resource Decision Making in a Changing Environment.